ispras/dedoc/README.md

 If you don't want to use docker for running the application, it's possible to run dedoc locally.
-However, it isn't suitable for any operating system (`Ubuntu 20+` is recommended) and there may be not enough machine's resources for its work.
+However, it isn't suitable for any operating system (`Ubuntu 20+` is recommended) and there may be not enough machine resources for its work.
 You should have `python` (`python3.8`, `python3.9` are recommended) and `pip` installed.
 Installation instructions via pip are available [here](https://dedoc.readthedocs.io/en/latest/getting_started/installation.html#install-dedoc-using-pip).